hit9/bitproto/docs/language.rst

    option name = value

-The value of an option can be an integer, string or boolean, according to the option itself.
+The value of an option can be an integer, string, boolean or ``constant``, according to the option itself.

 For an example, there's an option named ``max_bytes`` to constraint message sizes, the bitproto compiler will report an error and refuse to compile if the declared message's